-LINE 8-IRC SECTION 78 AND 80% OF FOREIGN DIVIDENDS: Enter the amount included in federal taxable income pursuant to the provisions of Section 78 of the Internal Revenue Code and 80% of dividends from corporations incorporated outside of the United States or the District of Columbia which are included in federal taxable income.
+LINE 8-IRC SECTION 78 AND 80% OF FOREIGN DIVIDENDS.
+Enter the amount included in federal taxable income pursuant to

+Enter the amount included in federal taxable income pursuant to the provisions of Section 78 of the Internal Revenue Code and 80% of dividends from corporations incorporated outside of the United States or the District of Columbia which are included in federal taxable income.
 Enclose a schedule to support the amount shown.

-LINE 9-OTHER SUBTRACTIONS FROM FEDERAL TAXABLE INCOME: Enter on line 9, a total of the following subtractions from your federal taxable income (schedule required):
+LINE 9-OTHER SUBTRACTIONS FROM FEDERAL TAXABLE INCOME.
+Enter on line 9, a total of the following subtractions from your federal taxable income (schedule required):

-- Refunds or Credits.
-Any refund or credit for overpayment of taxes on or measured by income or fees or payments in lieu of income taxes imposed by this state, or any taxing jurisdiction, to the extent included in federal taxable income. - Jobs and WIN Tax Credit.
+Refunds or Credits.
+Any refund or credit for overpayment of taxes on or measured by income or fees or payments in lieu of income taxes imposed by this state, or any taxing jurisdiction, to the extent included in federal taxable income.

+- Jobs and WIN Tax Credit.
 The amount of federal targeted jobs and WIN credit. - Kansas Venture Capital, Inc. Dividends.
 Dividend income received as a result of investing in stock issued by Kansas Venture Capital, Inc. - Electrical Generation Revenue Bonds.
 Enter the gain from the sale of Electrical Generation Revenue Bonds that was included in your federal taxable income. - Learning Quest Education Savings Program.
-Enter the amount of contributions deposited in the Learning Quest Education Savings Program or from a qualified 529 tuition program established by another state, up to a maximum of \$3,000 per student (beneficiary). - Sale of Kansas Turnpike Bonds.
-Enter the gain from the sale of Kansas Turnpike Bonds that was included in your federal taxable income.

-- Qualified Long-Term Care Insurance Contracts.
-Enter an amount not exceeding \$700 per contract, per taxpayer, of the premium costs paid for qualified longterm care insurance contracts as defined by Public Law 104-191, section 7702B paragraph (b). - Amortization Energy Credits.
+Enter amount of contributions deposited in the Learning Quest Education Savings Program or from a qualified 529 tuition program established by another state, to a maximum of \$3,000 per student (beneficiary). - Sale of Kansas Turnpike Bonds.
+Enter the gain from the sale of Kansas Turnpike Bonds that was included in your federal taxable income. - Qualified Long-Term Care Insurance Contracts.
+Enter an amount not exceeding \$1000 per contract, per taxpayer, of the premium costs paid for qualified long-term care insurance contracts as defined by Public Law 104-191, section 7702B paragraph (b). - Amortization Energy Credits.
 The amount of amortization deduction allowed relating to Credit Schedule K-73, K-77, K-78, K-79, K-82 or K-83, and the amount of amortization deduction allowed for carbon dioxide capture, sequestration or utilization machinery and equipment, or waste heat utilization system property.
 (55% of the amortization costs may be subtracted in the first year and 5% may be subtracted for each of the succeeding 9 years.)

-LINE 10-TOTAL SUBTRACTIONS FROM FEDERAL TAXABLE INCOME: Add lines 7 through 9 and enter the result on line 10.
+LINE 10-TOTAL SUBTRACTIONS FROM FEDERAL TAXABLE INCOME.
+Add lines 7 through 9 and enter the result on line 10.

-LINE 11-NET INCOME BEFORE APPORTIONMENT: Add line 1 to line 6 and subtract line 10 and enter the result on line 11.
+LINE 11-NET INCOME BEFORE APPORTIONMENT.
+Add lines 1 through 6 and subtract line 10.

-APPORTIONMENT AND ALLOCATION
+APPORTIONMENT and ALLOCATION

-LINE 12-NONBUSINESS INCOME-TOTAL COMPANY: Enter on line 12 the total amount of nonbusiness net income everywhere that is to be directly allocated.
+LINE 12-NONBUSINESS INCOME-TOTAL COMPANY.
+Enter the total amount of nonbusiness net income everywhere that is to be directly allocated.

-Any taxpayer that claims nonbusiness income on the Kansas return is required to clearly demonstrate that the transaction or activity which gave rise to the income was unusual in nature and infrequent in occurrence.
+Any taxpayer that claims nonbusiness income on the Kansas return is required to clearly demonstrate that the transaction or activity which gave rise to the income was unusual in nature and infrequent in occurrence and tangible or intangible property or assets were not used in the operations of the taxpayer's regular trade or business.
 The taxpayer must also submit a schedule as required below.
-If the taxpayer does not demonstrate that the income is nonbusiness and does not submit the required schedule(s), the income will be considered to be business income by the Kansas Department of Revenue and the Department will apportion that income as business income.
+If the taxpayer does not demonstrate that the income is nonbusiness and does not submit required schedule(s), the income will be considered to be business income by the Department of Revenue and the Department will apportion it as business income.

 From the items of income directly allocated, there shall be deducted the expenses related thereto.
-The term "expenses related thereto", as used in this paragraph, means any allowable deduction or portion thereof attributable to such income and a ratable part of any other allowable deductions which cannot definitely be allocated to some item or class of income.
+The term "expenses related thereto" as used in this paragraph means any allowable deduction or portion thereof attributable to such income and a ratable part of any other allowable deductions which cannot definitely be allocated to some item or class of income.